Recipe Scaling

 How do I scale a recipe from metric to imperial or vice versa?

 Convert all measurements to one system first, then scale.
-Or better yet, convert everything to grams using a kitchen scale — grams scale cleanly with simple multiplication.
+Or better yet, convert everything to grams using a kitchen scale.
+Grams scale cleanly with simple multiplication, no awkward fractions.

 What about scaling fermented foods?